 Our beautiful beachside community is home to thousands of pets and dog walking-cat snuggling-bird smooching pet parents.
 Fortunately, it is also home to outstanding veterinary care—including almost thirty female veterinarians.
+If you are looking for veterinary care for your pet you may want to search – emergency vet near me – to find about where you local vets.
 Nationwide, veterinary schools report as much as 75 % of all veterinary medical students are currently women.
+If you are interested in joining them and becoming a vet then there are plenty of Animal training courses that will get you started in that career.
 What attracts women to this profession and how has Ventura been fortunate enough to attract so many?

 Dr. Janis Shinkawa, one of the founders of Ohana Pet Hospital says she was a rescuer of birds at a very young age, but didn’t have the confidence to become a doctor.
 “I started out as a CPA at Ernst and Young in Hawaii and loved it.
 However, my calling to work with animals continued to nag at me.”

 Dr. Shinkawa came here for an internship at Veterinary Medical and Surgical Group of Ventura (VMSG) and co-founded Ohana in 2012 along with Dr. Jill Muraoka, Dr. Nicci Quinn and Dr. Kate Byrne.
 “We thought it was important to keep talented doctors in the community,” states Dr. Muraoka.